AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/general/resolve-an-illegal-offset-error.md

 ---
+description: This article provides a solution for when in Adobe Commerce 2.1 or later, you receive a Resolve an illegal offset error when creating a new product in the Commerce Admin.
+labels: Apache,Magento Commerce,Magento Commerce Cloud,OPcache,PHP,error,how to,illegal,offset,Adobe Commerce,cloud infrastructure,on-premises
 title: Resolve an illegal offset error
-labels: Apache,Magento Commerce,Magento Commerce Cloud,OPcache,PHP,error,how to,illegal,offset,Adobe Commerce,cloud infrastructure,on-premises
 ---

+# Resolve an illegal offset error

 This article provides a solution for when in Adobe Commerce 2.1 or later, you receive a Resolve an illegal offset error when creating a new product in the Commerce Admin.